Areas of Expertise

 Short Bio

 Leonie Stamm has been a research fellow at DGAP since November 2021.
-She works on topics related to feminist foreign policy, especially its implementation in a German context, and heads the study groups “Strategic Issues,” “European Policy,” and – in cooperation – “Global Challenges.”
+She works on topics related to feminist foreign policy, particularly its implementation in a German context and its implications for the international order and multilateral relations.
+She also heads the study groups “Strategic Issues,” “European Policy,” and – in cooperation – “Global Challenges.”
+These groups bring members of the German Bundestag together with high-ranking representatives from ministries and the foreign policy community in a confidential setting to facilitate debate on strategic issues related to German and European positions and develop concrete options for action.

-In her studies, she focused on European and international foreign and security policy, as well as on feminist foreign policy, gender and security, and the Women, Peace and Security Agenda.
-Previous activities led her to the Schwarzkopf Foundation Young Europe, the Expert Council on Integration and Migration and the Cairo office of the German Academic Exchange Service.
+In her studies, Stamm focused on German and international foreign and security policy, as well as on feminist foreign policy; gender and security; and the Women, Peace, and Security Agenda, in particular its implementation in Lebanon.
+Previous activities led her to the Schwarzkopf Foundation Young Europe, the Expert Council on Integration and Migration, and the Cairo office of the German Academic Exchange Service.

 Languages